PasinduT/PythonTests/README.md

 # PythonTests
-This is my python files, made for school
+This is my python files, made for school\n
-This was only made for test purposes
+This was only made for test purposes\n
-So its basically a useless python file!
+So its basically a useless python file!\n